 Alexandria possessed a library of 700,000 volumes.
 It boasted one of the seven wonders of the ancient world, a giant lighthouse that stood between 393 (120 meters) and 450 feet (137 meters) tall.
-Additionally, the city is the place where the Hebrew Old Testament was translated into the Greek language (called the Septuagint) in the third century B.C.
+Additionally, Alexandria was the place where the Hebrew Old Testament was translated into the Greek language (called the Septuagint) in the third century B.C.

-During the New Testament period Alexandria was the capital of Egypt.
+During the New Testament period this busy city was the capital of Egypt.
 Those from the city were some of the people who argued with and ultimately sought the death of Stephen, the first Christian martyr (Acts 6:9).
-It was also the birthplace of Apollos, a gifted Christian speaker and evangelist, who cooperated with the Apostle Paul in spreading the gospel (Acts 18:24).
+Alexandria was also the birthplace of Apollos, a gifted Christian speaker and evangelist, who cooperated with the Apostle Paul in spreading the gospel (Acts 18:24).